You Guys Are All So Awesome!

-I believe that in the overwhelming majority of cases, executives mean each and every word they say to the team at the holiday party.
+I believe that in the overwhelming majority of cases, executives mean each and every word they are say to the team at the holiday party.
 However, sometimes they only really mean it for a slightly longer duration than the time it takes to utter them.
-Sometimes, they delegate carefully scripted outbursts to admins and publicists for desired effect.
-And sometimes, it's the open bar talking.
-But outside of the most diabolical actors, these messages are perpetrated mostly by modern executives who understand and appreciate the role their teams play in the successful outcomes of their business.
+Sometimes, these are carefully scripted outbursts, crafted by admins and publicists for desired effect.
+And sometimes, they’re just another side-effect of an open bar.
+But mostly, modern executives do understand and appreciate the role their teams play in the successful outcomes of their business.
 So why the bull$hit flag?

 Here are four reasons why executives get flagged, even when they are trying to do the right things and are authentic in appreciation for their people:

-Executives are not consistent in word and action.
-If executives model behaviors that aren’t consistent with appreciation for the people, then sharing that message once a year, or even more frequently, is at best misguided and at worst comedic when people find themselves comparing it to what they actually see taking place in the organization.
-This goes not just for what the executives themselves do, but also for what executives allow to happen.
-Leadership fix: Culture is well-defined by the worst behaviors that an organizational will tolerate, and a year's worth of bad behaviors will not be forgotten due to one well-intentioned speech.
+(Most) executives are consistent enough.
+If executives model behaviors that aren’t consistent with appreciation for the people, then sharing that message once a year, or even more frequently, is at best misguided and at worst comedic when people find themselves comparing it to what they actually see taking place.

-Executives measure the wrong things.
+(Most) executives measure the wrong things.
 What gets measured is what gets done.
 If executives only focus on (i.e., measure) operational outcomes, people start to understand that behaviors that enable trust, build camaraderie, promote accountability, and encourage growth are less valuable than results-driven activities in their organization.
-Leadership fix: If it isn't about people all year long, your team will have a hard time thinking its about people when you suggest this during the holidays.

-Executives don’t listen.
-This isn’t to say that they won’t listen, but managing upwards is difficult - really difficult, even when leaders ask people to do so.
+(Too many) executives don’t listen.
+This isn’t to say that they won’t listen, but managing upwards is difficult - really difficult - even when leaders ask people to do so.
 Some executives simply don’t push hard enough to promote a culture where people can feel confident managing upward.
 And the bigger the organization, the bigger the responsibility of the executives to make sure it happens effectively at all levels.
 When people are having a less then ideal experience, they often lack the will to push that message onto the leaders, even when there might be a commitment from executives to change the experience for the better.
-Leadership fix: Get out there.
-Ask questions.
-Meet people - your people - and make sure your managers do too.
-Be innovative, authentic, and to the extent possible, personal in your data collection.

-This isn’t just about enjoying work more, or about being more sincere when telling your people how awesome they really are.
-It’s about realizing a better experience for people and for the leaders who enable those people, and about the long-term positive impacts that such aspirational cultures will have on your business.
-What better time to start enabling that kind of experience than right now.
-Happy New Year.
+This isn’t just about enjoying work more, or about being more sincere, intentional, and authentic when telling your people how awesome they really are.
+It's also about not doing it only once a year.
+Like Tony DiCicco, 1999 World Cup Champion and former Head Coach of the United States Women's National Team, said about developing people - 'catch them being good.'
+My advice... catch them as often as you possibly can.
+This is an investment that it will pay itself back many, many times over.
+It’s about engineering a better experience for people and for the leaders who enable those people, and about the long-term positive impacts that such aspirational cultures will have on your business.
+When your operations are in balance with your aspirations, everybody wins.